Speaking and Appearances

 When Emily is not on the slopes, she enjoys cycling, surﬁng, rock climbing, and ﬁshing with her dad.
 She loves to travel and see the world, and can also be found doing public speaking for many notable companies.

-Even though Emily’s main focus is the Olympics, she also has a passion to give back to children and young athletes.
+Even though Emily’s main focus has always been the Olympics, she also has a passion to give back to children and young athletes.
 During her injury, she created “Visa Champions Creating Champions”, a mentoring program during which Olympians from a variety of winter sports worked with youngsters in the community.

-Emily is an ambassador for Right to Play and recently traveled to Jordan to spread the beneﬁts and life lessons of sport to disadvantaged children.
+Emily is an ambassador for Right to Play and Kids Play Int'l and recently traveled to Jordan and Rwanda to spread the beneﬁts and life lessons of sport to disadvantaged children.
 She is also a supporter of The National Ability Center, The Women’s Sports Foundation and The Youth Winter Sports Alliance.

 Crash landing (a bit of history): The top U.S. female aerialist leading up to the Salt Lake Games, Cook secured herself a spot on the Olympic team with a win at the 2001 Gold Cup.
 But two weeks later, and two weeks before the Opening Ceremony, she crashed during a training jump in Lake Placid and caused serious damage to both feet.
 With the Olympic aerials competitions taking place in her hometown of Park City, Cook watched from a wheelchair with a red white and blue cast with stars on one foot and an orthopedic boot on the other.
 Her teammate Speedy who took her place visited daily and even showed the world what the US aerials team is made of by flashing NBC cameras with gloves saying “Hi Emily”.
 Emily’s coaches, teammates, friends, family and sponsors supported her through the Salt Lake Olympics and on to Torino.